jaywcjlove/colors-named-decimal/README.md

 ## Installation

-This package is [ESM only](https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c): Node 12+ is needed to use it and it must be imported instead of required.
+This package is [ESM only](https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c): Node 12+ is needed to use it and it must be import instead of require.

 ```bash
 npm install colors-named-decimal